 Use paints to add colour and pattern to your decorations.
 We’ve used poster paints and some squeezy fabric paints that we had in our stash for ours.
 You could also use glue and sequins, beads or pom poms from your craft kit to add finishing touches.

 These finished decorations make lovely thank you gifts or Christmas tree decorations and they are one of our personal absolute favourite ways to introduce children to the joy of crafting!
-Share our salt dough recipe with all your other parents pals and spread the crafting joy.
+Share our easy salt dough recipe with your friends and family and spread the crafting joy.

 How long do you bake salt dough?